zzoldan007/ConnectorForUFL/README.md

         },
 ```

+# Creating PI AF elements
+More information on how to create PI AF elements with the PI Connector for UFL is included in the PI Square post, which is linked below.
+In the screenshot included, you can see the PI AF element corresponding to the bike share system's data except above.
+All attributes besides those in the *KPI* category are created using the Connector.

 # Automation
 This data is updated every 10-20 minutes, so you may want to run the script that often.
 In order to automate password requests, the username/password were hardcoded in the script.
 We can call it repetitively using Windows Task Scheduler.
 In this case, we are launching the script in a BAT file to include all necessary arguments.